Vaccines — What You Need to Know

 Can I get a COVID-19 vaccine at the same time as another vaccine?

-COVID-19 vaccines and other vaccines may now be administered without regard to timing.
-This includes simultaneous administration of COVID-19 vaccine and other vaccines on the same day, as well as coadministration within 14 days.
+Yes, COVID-19 vaccines can be administered with other vaccines at the same time.
 It is unknown whether reactogenicity of COVID-19 vaccine is increased with coadministration, including with other vaccines known to be more reactogenic, such as adjuvanted vaccines or live vaccines.
-When deciding whether to coadminister another vaccine(s) with COVID-19 vaccine, providers should consider whether the patient is behind or at risk of becoming behind on recommended vaccines, their risk of vaccine-preventable disease (e.g., during an outbreak or occupational exposures), and the reactogenicity profile of the vaccines.
+When deciding whether to co-administer another vaccine(s) with COVID-19 vaccine, providers should consider whether the patient is behind or at risk of becoming behind on recommended vaccines, their risk of vaccine-preventable disease (e.g., during an outbreak or occupational exposures), and the reactogenicity profile of the vaccines.
 If multiple vaccines are administered at a single visit, administer each injection in a different injection site.

 Can I take a pain reliever before getting a COVID-19 vaccine?